SandlerRodrigo/appClimaETempo/README.md

 - Minimalist design

 ### Demo
-You can view the app live here: [Simple Weather App](https://sandlerrodrigo.github.io/appClimaETempo/)
+You can view the app live here: <a href="https://sandlerrodrigo.github.io/appClimaETempo/" target="_blank">Simple Weather App</a>

 ### Example
 Below is a screenshot of the app in action: